 What are the benefits of Capital One 360 savings account?

-- No fees.
-It costs nothing to open or maintain an account, or use any of the 39,000 ATMs around the US.
+- No minimum balance.
+It costs nothing to open or maintain an account or use its 39,000 ATMs around the US.

 - Competitve interest rate.
-The account’s interest rate is 0.4% APY — the national average is at a low 0.05%.
+The account’s interest rate is 4.3% APY — while the national average is at a low 0.43%.

-- Automatic Savings Plan.
+- Automated savings.
 Speed up your savings with automatic fixed transfers from your other Capital One bank accounts.

 What should I look out for?

-- Expensive outbound wires.
+- Expensive outbound wire fees.
 The bank charges $30 to process outbound domestic wires.
 You’ll also need to fill out a Wire Request Form.

-If you plan to make a lot of transactions, you’ll want to keep looking.
+If you want in-person customer service or plan to make a lot of transactions, keep looking.
 As always, compare your options when choosing a savings account.

 Compare Capital One 360 with other savings accounts